 SEC Form 1-K must be filed on an annual basis with the Securities and Exchange Commission (SEC) by issuers that have completed a Tier 2 offering under Regulation A. Tier 2 comprises offerings of securities up to $50 million in a 12-month period.

 This annual report, which must be filed within 120 calendar days after the end of the fiscal year covered by the report, includes two parts.
-Part I of SEC Form 1-K is delivered in XML format and contains basic information on the issuer along with its Regulation A offerings.
+Part I of SEC Form 1-K is delivered in XML (eXtensible Markup Language) format and contains basic information on the issuer along with its Regulation A offerings.